rpearce/ramda.guide/src/book/how-to-use-this-guide.md

 This guide is generated via [mdBook](https://github.com/rust-lang/mdBook).
 Here are some quick tips:

-* Open & close the sidebar by mashing on the three vertical lines (hamburger) icon above
+* Open & close the sidebar by mashing on the three horizontal lines (hamburger) icon above
 * Change the theme by mashing on the paint brush icon above
 * Do a text search through the entire guide by mashing on the magnifying glass